mpaiva/blog/_pages/about.md

 ## Yes, I am fulfilled. 😃

-I am very fortunate to lead teams for large corporations, consult with startups to build efficient cross-functional teams, processes, and collaborative environments.
+I am very fortunate to lead teams for large corporations, consult with startups to build efficient cross-functional practices, processes, and collaborative environments.

 During non-working hours, I share my learnings, successes and failures with our UX community by hosting monthly events, advocating for accessibility and inclusion.